formsbyair/Documentation/docs/_docs/devices/android.md

 order: 2
 ---

-Creating a new form, step-by-step
+Creating a new form, step-by-step with slider

 ![]({{ site.baseurl }}/images/newform-1.png)